calebmarchent/auto_cv/README.md

 * Used in-depth understanding of build tools, TTPCom's release system and Perforce to create a tool chain that brought patches and releases together in a single process and reduced fix delivery times from 1 month to less than 1 day

-* Aligned development and client software configurations eliminating time to debug mismatches

-* Co-ordinated with other departments to agree a branching and integration strategy allowing a wider range of options to be delivered to future clients

 * Wrote Perl scripts which analysed the build options applied to each software module in both development and client profiles pre-emptively identifying and resolving latent defects

-* Defined Support Processes for the Motorola WiMAX programme optimising communication with client engineers, while maintaining project control